GCSE English Explained: Everything You Need To Know

 Writing skills

-Writing skills in the GCSE English language course are meant to develop students’ ability to express themselves clearly and effectively.
-It emphasises creative writing and the use of standard English.
-The course includes practice with literary non-fiction texts, helping students understand how to replicate those styles and refine their own writing technique.
-This course teaches you how to write with coherence, clarity, and originality, which are evaluated based on a standardised mark scheme.
+GCSE English writing skills develop students’ ability to express themselves through the use of standard English in argumentative essays and creative writing.
+The courses expose students to fiction and non-fiction texts, helping them understand how to refine their own authorial voice.
+The courses teach you how to write with coherence, clarity, and originality, which are evaluated based on a standardised mark scheme.

 Spoken language assessments